UCMercedBMES/Uric-Acid-Reader/README.md

 # ACM-BMES-Mobile-Application
-Making a mobile experiment-analyzing application for BMES
+Making a mobile sample-analyzing application for BMES

-BMES blurb: The Biomedical Engineering Society at UC Merced contracted ACM to build a Mobile Application that will conduct an experiment analyzing color changes on a paper assay affected by uric acid, based on a scientific paper.
-This app will take pictures of the experiment location and use image processing to decide whether the concentration of uric acid is dangerous.
+The Biomedical Engineering Society at UC Merced contracted ACM to build a Mobile Application that can analyze the concentration of uric acid in a sample and discern whether the concentration is dangerous.
+The app will conduct an experiment analyzing color changes on a paper assay affected by uric acid, based on a procedure developed by a scientific paper *Sensitive colorimetric assay for uric acid and glucose detection based on multilayer-modified paper with smartphone as signal readout* by Wang et al. This app will take pictures of the experiment location and use image processing with OpenCV to determine the concentration of uric acid and output a risk status.